kalviumcommunity/S89_The_Ugliest_Shoes_Worn_by_Celebrities/Readme.md

 **Test**
 * **Test 1**: Test the user authentication system to ensure it works correctly.
 * **Test 2**: Test the rating system to ensure it updates correctly.
+* **Test 3**: Test the comment section to ensure it allows users to leave comments.
+* **Test 4**: Test the user contribution system to ensure it allows users to upload their own ugly shoe finds.